 .
 REPAIRS

 11.1 Landlord's Responsibilities.
-Landlord shall at its own sole cost and expense: repair or cause to be repaired all damage to the Premises or Common Areas caused by structural or latent defects; maintain in good condition and repair the roofing, signage, sprinkler mains, canopy, gutters, downspouts, wiring, and all structural portions of the Premises and other buildings and improvements in the Shopping Center (which shall include without limitation the foundations, parking and service facilities, sidewalks, walkways, driveways, exterior walls, exterior doors, columns, store front (excluding plate glass), floors, roof structure and all members supporting floors or roof); repaint all exterior painted portions of the Shopping Center whenever necessary as a result of peeling, flaking, stains or discoloration or otherwise; and make all repairs and changes to the Premises or Common Areas required by reason of the negligence of the Landlord, its employees, agents, contractors or other tenants or occupants of the Shopping Center, fire or other casualty, exterior vandalism or any breach by Landlord of any provision of this Lease.
+Landlord shall at its own sole cost and expense: repair or cause to be repaired all damage to the Premises or Common Areas caused by structural or latent defects; maintain in good condition and repair the roofing, signage, sprinkler mains, canopy, gutters, downspouts, wiring, heating, ventilation and air conditioning systems, all concealed plumbing, pipes, conduits and equipment within or serving the Premises and all structural portions of the Premises and other buildings and improvements in the Shopping Center (which shall include without limitation the foundations, parking and service facilities, sidewalks, walkways, driveways, exterior walls, exterior doors, columns, store front (excluding plate glass), floors, roof structure and all members supporting floors or roof); repaint all exterior painted portions of the Shopping Center whenever necessary as a result of peeling, flaking, stains or discoloration or otherwise; and make all repairs and changes to the Premises or Common Areas required by reason of the negligence of the Landlord, its employees, agents, contractors or other tenants or occupants of the Shopping Center, fire or other casualty, exterior vandalism or any breach by Landlord of any provision of this Lease.

 11.2 Tenant's Responsibilities.
 Tenant shall maintain the non-structural portions of the interior of the Premises in good order and shall perform all necessary repairs and maintenance to the interior of the Premises as are not required in this Section 11 to be made by Landlord.
 Notwithstanding anything herein to the contrary, Tenant agrees to coordinate with Landlord’s roof contractor in connection with any penetrations to be made to the Premises roof as set forth on Tenant’s Plans, provided, Landlord shall remain responsible for any such roof penetrations, including, without limitation, supervising Landlord’s contractor’s work, and for any resulting damage to the roof or Premises.